ishkawa/APIKit/README.md

 - Run `carthage update`.
 - Drag `Carthage/Build` to your project.
 - Select "General" tab in xcodeproj.
-- Add `APIKit.framework`, `Result.framework` and `Box.framework` "Embedded Binaries", and confirm they are also in "Linked Frameworks and Libraries".
+- Add frameworks below to "Embedded Binaries", and confirm they are also in "Linked Frameworks and Libraries".
+  - APIKit.framework
+  - Result.framework
+  - Box.framework

 #### 2. Using CocoaPods